ikenna/scalafutures/docs/1_What_Is_A_Future.md

 ## What is a Promise ?

-* A Promise is a single assignment reference that can be used to complete its associated Future.
+* A Scala Promise is a single assignment reference that can be used to complete its associated Future.
 [1]

 * Creating a Promise creates its associated Future.
 Completing a Promise completes its associated Future.